What's wrong with Kansas?

 Maybe the smart thing for these professors in Kansas to do (and who knows, it might be the rest of us sooner than later) would be to carefully construct a very specific and legally defined “life” outside of the institution.
 As I understand it, there are plenty of academics (particularly in fields like business, law, medicine, but also in areas like education, journalism, and public relations) who maintain a “private practice” or a “consulting” business while being a professor.
 Framed as that sort of arrangement, perhaps faculty-types would have a better chance of holding on to the IP that is really theirs and theirs alone.

-2 thoughts on “What's wrong with Kansas?”
+2 Replies to “What's wrong with Kansas?”

 1. I wonder if the suggestion you offer in the last paragraph “solves” the problem by going around it — effectively leaving the problem in place.
 It seems to me that the whole notion of “work for hire” (Charlie and Clancy and I were talking about this a while back, just before CCCC) in higher education is incompletely thought out, since there is money changing hands in all sorts of different directions (students paying tuition, taxpayers paying for public higher ed) and labor being performed in all sorts of directions (who owns student papers? who owns your comments on students’ papers?), and the law’s focus on the commodification of information seems only to muddy issues further.
 Fixing the law might be a better solution than covering our assets.